Skip to content

 • Compression Garments: Help improve blood flow and reduce the risk of blood clots.
 Use should be guided by a healthcare professional to ensure proper use and effectiveness.

-• Exercise Therapy: Regular physical activity can help manage weight and improve cardiovascular health.
+• Exercise Therapy: Regular physical activity can help manage weight, reduce high cholesterol, and improve overall cardiovascular health.

 2. Hypertension (High Blood Pressure)

-Hypertension is a condition where the force of the blood against the artery walls is too high, which can be a risk for heart disease and stroke.
+Hypertension is a condition where the force of the blood against the artery walls is consistently too high, increasing the risk of heart disease, stroke, and other medical emergencies.

 Therapies: